bodhi-space/frontend-engineer-takehome/README.md

 `json-server --watch ./data/db.json`

-In separate terminal window use webpack to build your app.
+In separate terminal window use webpack to build your library as well as sandbox app.

 Webpack is a module bundler that bundles all your code into one file and compiles it from Javascript ES6 to Javascript ES5.

-`npm run build-library`

-In yet another window use webpack to build the react app.

-`npm run build-react-app`
+`npm run build`

-The builds will re-run everytime you update your source.
+The build will re-run everytime you update your source.

 Write the TopSalesList component in 'src/top-sales-list'.

 You can write a utility function to help transform the data from the server to a format more conducive to your component if needed in 'src/utils/'.

-Implement the component so that it displays on the page with the relevant data in each of the three applications.

-*hint* - Use a library called ngReact to help with implementation in the Angular app.